Grup-d-Ecologia-dels-Canvis-Ambientals/diatom_prefect/README.md

 ```
 The prefect server should be available at http://127.0.0.1:4200

-### Create file_list.py
+### Create secrets

+For the flow to run, you have to create on the server a JSON secret called "file-list".

 This file contains the list of files to be downloaded.
-It is a python array of dictionaries.
+It is a json list of dictionaries.
 Each entry has the form:
 ```
 {
     "file_url": "A public accessible url pointing to a *.zip file",